klangkonserve/Pedal-Noises-For-Piano/README.md

 You need the WAV files, they are zipped at [Nextcloud](https://www.XYZ).
 Copy the folder `Samples` containing the WAV files to the same level as the SFZ files.

 ## Usage ##
-Load on two LinuxSampler channels your Piano SFZ/SF2/GIG file and `PedalNoisesForPiano.sfz` or run two instances of Sforzando, your SFZ Piano and `PedalNoisesForPiano-ARIA.sfz`.
+Load your Piano SFZ/SF2/GIG file and `PedalNoisesForPiano.sfz` on two different LinuxSampler channels or run two instances of Sforzando, your SFZ Piano and `PedalNoisesForPiano-ARIA.sfz`.
 You can also include `PedalNoisesForPiano.sfz` into your SFZ file.
 Edit SFZ files with a text editor. `PedalNoisesForPiano.sfz` should work in every Player supporting SFZv2, `PedalNoisesForPiano-ARIA.sfz` is especially for Sforzando (SFZv2 with ARIA extensions), here you can adjust volumes in the GUI (CC-MIDI).
 Enjoy!

 ## Licence ##
 Copyright (C) 2019 by Klang Kollaboration, Creative Commons Attribution 3.0 Germany [CC BY 3.0 DE](https://creativecommons.org/licenses/by/3.0/de/)